fcathala/fabPack/docs/README.md

 ### (2) Retrieve metadata types

-Create a folder "metadata\archive\%TimeStamp%-describeMetadata" including the result file "log.txt" which contains the list of all metadata components supposed to be touched, hence requiring migration. (this bit remains To Be Clarified)
+Create a folder "metadata\archive\%TimeStamp%-describeMetadata" including the result file "log.txt" which contains the list of all metadata components supposed to be touched, hence requiring migration. (this bit remains "To Be Clarified")

 ### (3) Download from manifest